Table of Contents

 “Storytelling is the essential human activity.
 The harder the situation, the more essential it is.” - Tim O’Brien, author

 It’s clear that storytelling with data is powerful.
-To place the notion of knowing how to tell stories with data into practical perspective, here we look at a mix of data storytelling examples or concepts, backed with actionable advice as well as genuine data storytelling templates.
+To place the notion of knowing how to tell stories with data into a practical perspective, here we look at a mix of data storytelling techniques and best practices backed with actionable advice to get you started.
+Let’s dive into them!

 As we’ve explored, knowing how to tell a story with data will empower you to turn metrics into actionable concepts or insights.